autotelik/datashift_journey/README.md

 Use the install generators to set up Datashift Journey:

-We need an existing parent model against which which all the data to be collected hangs, the concept is like a  Checkout, Registration or Enrollment.
+DatashiftJourney needs a parent or collector model, through which all the data can be collected hangs.

-For example, as you progress through the checkout one step might be to collect an address, so we would expect the Checkout model to have an association to an address.
+The concept is like a, Application,  Checkout, Registration, Enrollment etc

+A generic Collector is provided out of the box, with the collected data stored in an associated generic key/value style - this is detailed below,

+Alternatively you can provide your own class, for example, you may have an existing Checkout class you want to use, collecting data as visitors progress through the checkout, collecting associated address and payment data.

-We can inform `datashift_journey` of this model class, via this initializer.
+You should inform `datashift_journey` of this model class, via an initializer.

+A generator is provided to create this for you.
 For example, to use a model called `Checkout`

 ```ruby
 rails generate datashift_journey:initializer --journey_class Checkout